jakydibe/SnitchSlayer/README.md

 5) Implementing Credential Guard bypass for LSASS dump.
 6) Disabling kernel Mode ETW providers.
 7) Implementing driver loading at runtime from resources instead of manually loading with sc.exe.
+8) disabling user mode ETW providers for a process (idk inject a dll on that process or create a remote thread idk).

 # Disclaimer